 I am very often asked how I create my images and how I find new compositions.
 The answer is not easy because it has everything to do with how I think and what my outlook on photography is.
-The best, if you are interested in getting a complete answer to this question, is to read my Photography and Aesthetics 11 part series, available on the Briot's View CD.
+The best, if you are interested in getting a complete answer to this question, is to read my Photography and Aesthetics 11 part series, available in my articles eBooks.
 If you prefer a short answer to this question, read on.
 This answer won't be as complete as in my article series, but it will be different.
 Trade offs are not always a bad thing :-)

 So how do I do it?
 Well, for one, each time I go to a location I previously photographed I go there with the goal of creating a new image, an image featuring a composition I have never created before.

 This is what happened with the image above.
 I suddenly found myself, while walking the scene (see my article series for a description of this term), face-to-face with this stunning image.
 Why I had not seen it before, I don't know.
 Why I saw it on that particular day, I don't know either.
 What I do know is that at any given location there are an infinite number of photographs.
 They are there for the taking and all it takes to take them (alliterations are great, aren't they?) is I & I. Once you learn this, and once you make it your motto, you will never try to create a photograph you have seen before.
 Doing so will become a waste of your time, a boring activity that will take you away from creating brand new, exciting, never before seen photographs!